 Having the right skill sets, tools, and supplies means deadlines are met more efficiently.
 For this reason, effective resource management is one of the most important parts of project planning.
 In addition, meeting or exceeding deadlines means happier upper management, clients, and other stakeholders.

-Ensuring project delivery when relevant stakeholders expect it (or before) can be the difference between a successful project and a failed one.
+Ensuring project delivery when relevant stakeholders expect it (or before) can be the difference between a successful project and a failed one (more on why projects fail here).
 Now is the time to get started if you haven't already developed a resource management strategy that works best for your company.

 Learn More About Effective Resource Management Today